No. 70 Squadron RAF: Inter-war years

 The squadron briefly disbanded in January 1920, reforming nine days later at Heliopolis, Egypt, by the renumbering of No. 58 Squadron.
-The squadron was now a bomber-transport unit operating the Vickers Vimy bomber.
-After transferring to RAF Hinaidi, Iraq in December 1921, the squadron was re-equipped with Vickers Vernons and subsequently by Vickers Victoria in 1926.
+70 squadron was now a bomber-transport unit operating two types of bomber, the Vickers Vimy and the Handley Page Type O/400.
+The squadron moved to Baghdad West Aerodrome on the 16th January 1922 and then to the newly-completed RAF Hinaidi on the 31st May 1922.
+In November 1922, the squadron was re-equipped with the Vickers Vernon which was gradually phased out by various variants of the Vickers Victoria from January 1924 until November 1935 when the squadron was re-equipped with the Vickers Valentia flying boat.

 In addition to providing heavy transport facilities to both air and ground units they were used as air ambulances and were responsible for maintaining the Cairo-Baghdad airmail route.
 The squadron was commanded by Group Captain Eric Murray DSO MC.
 In 1929, he flew the first route to the Cape on behalf of Imperial Airways who were seeking routes for the civil flights.

 In December 1928, a coup against the Amir of Afghanistan by Habibullah Kalakani supported by Ghilzai peoples led to the first large scale air evacuation, the Kabul Airlift.
 Over two months Victoria troop-carriers of 70 squadron played central role in the airlift of 586 British and European officials and civilians flying over mountains at a height of up to 10,000 ft often in severe weather.